ronnieorrewing/Dissertation_Analysis/README.md

-Data can be made available upon request to the researcher
+Data can be made available upon request to the researcher.